US STOCKS-Wall St rises as jobless claims fall, dollar weakens

 By Tanya Agrawal

-May 14 (Reuters) - U.S. stocks rose sharply on Thursday as weekly jobless claims fell and the dollar slid to its lowest in nearly four months amid a choppy bond market.
+May 14 (Reuters) - U.S. stocks rose on Thursday as weekly jobless claims fell and the dollar slid to its lowest in nearly four months.

 Initial claims for state unemployment benefits slipped by 1,000 to a seasonally adjusted 264,000 last week, while the 4-week jobless average stayed near a 15-year low.